search

 Pro pips

-(*) Please check the latest figures in MT4/MT5 when trading.
+(*) Please check the latest figures in MT4/MT5 before trading.

 Swap Points for Exness FX Currency Pairs

-With Exness, you can trade with the aim of generating profits through swap points.
-However, for certain FX currency pairs—including popular pairs such as USD/JPY (dollar-yen) and EUR/JPY (euro-yen)—you can also trade swap-free by setting the swap points to zero.
+With Exness, you can trade with the goal of generating profits through swap points.
+However, for certain FX currency pairs—including popular ones such as USD/JPY (dollar-yen) and EUR/JPY (euro-yen)—you can also trade swap-free by setting the swap points to zero.

 note

-Please note that swap points will be charged on certain minor currency pairs that are not eligible for swap-free trading, as well as on exotic currency pairs.
+Please note that swap points will be charged on certain minor currency pairs—which are not eligible for swap-free trading—and on exotic currency pairs.

 ポイント

-The USD/JPY currency pair is one of the most traded pairs in the world.
-While USD/JPY offers high liquidity and relatively moderate price movements, once a trend begins, it tends to persist.
+The USD/JPY (U.S. dollar/Japanese yen) currency pair is one of the most widely traded pairs in the world.
+While USD/JPY offers high liquidity and relatively moderate price movements, once a trend begins, it tends to continue.
 Learn more about the features of trading USD/JPY with Exness.

 Exness USD/JPY Trading Volume

-Another characteristic of the USD/JPY market is that informationsuch as news and events that affect exchange ratesis readily available.
+Another characteristic of the USD/JPY market is that it is easy to access news and information about events that affect exchange rates.
 This allows traders to avoid periods of heightened risk and focus on trading during opportunities where significant profits can be expected.

-Times When USD/JPY Trading Is Most Active on Exness
+Exness: Times When USD/JPY Trading Is Most Active

 ドル円取引が活発になる時間帯 ドル円取引が活発になる時間帯